 There will undoubtedly be the digitalisation of our work in family law in the future.
 Lawyers will either work closely with digital technology or be replaced by it.
 I think there will be fewer court hearings with many more cases dealt with on paper, which will be attractive to solicitors and will mean the advocacy bar diminishing.
 There will still be the need for specialist advice.
 I think lawyers will be increasingly in larger firms with probably less face-to-face interaction, so we will be more centralised.
 Then there is the question of how much artificial intelligence can be used to ascertain outcomes and this will be an important area.
 But even with all these changes, the personal approach and supportive work in helping clients come to their own solutions will be paramount.

 My three tips for success are: (1) Hard work; there is no detracting from this and it separates those who are good from those who really succeed.
 (2) A genuine interest in people for those undertaking family law; yes the law is interesting but it’s nothing without the opportunity to assist people at really difficult times in their lives.
 (3) Remember where one came from and early motivations; I may now deal with big-money divorce work and complicated international cases but I came in to law to help the poor and disadvantaged.
 I look for opportunities to still do so wherever possible.

-For more information on The International Family Law Group LLP please visit their website.
+Find more information on The International Family Law Group LLP.